Alex-Toucan/plans/wos/SVSrules.md

 - Do NOT send attacks to Castle or Turrets while SvS alliance or any 2446 alliances are holding it.
 - Bring friends with you, if you decide to portal to other state to attack cities.

+---

+SVS War Stage Rules

+1. No city attacks in the Red Zone & Gray Zone of the castle from 11:00 UTC to 18:30 UTC

+2. Except for the Solar City Red Zone & Grey Zone, the rest of the country can attack cities and tiles (no matter the time)

+3. State city locations are going to be:

+- #2446 : Northwest, Southwest
+- #2487 : Northeast, Southeast